-The deadline for registration is Monday 20 January 2020.
-Please book early to avoid disappointment.
 A full refund is available for cancellations up to Monday 27 January 2020.
 Please note that passes are strictly non-transferable.

 If you have any queries about the event, your eligibility or registering online, read our FAQ below or contact us at email@example.com.